RosGus80/servogen/README.md

 ## Features

 * Converts NewRecruit `.json` files into static HTML
-* Highlights your force rules, selected units rules, adds hyperlinking to comfortly navigate through your list
+* Highlights your force rules, selected units rules, adds hyperlinking to comfortly navigate through your list.
+Overall, does new recruit pretty output but better
 * No server required — just open the HTML file in your browser
 * Powered by **[Jinja2](https://jinja.palletsprojects.com/)**